-Not only is it the biggest ecommerce market in the world both in terms of number of shoppers and transaction value, Chinese online shoppers are particularly open to making purchases from international websites, according to joint research published by payments consultancy by Edgar, Dunn, & Company and Adyen.
+As well as being the biggest ecommerce market in the world both in terms of number of shoppers and transaction value, Chinese online shoppers are particularly open to making purchases from international websites, according to joint research published by payments consultancy Edgar, Dunn, & Company and Adyen.

 Yet for all its promise, a tiny percentage of online shoppers in the market have international credit cards.